Learning how to remember passwords is fun and easy.

 At first glance, you might think this kind of storytelling is too much work and prone to error.
 However, most people do very well with it.
 The trick is to just let your imagination flow.

-For another example of using stories like these, check out my friend John Graham’s version of this for memorizing credit card numbers:
+For another example of using stories like these in the context of how your memory works, check out my friend John Graham’s version of this for memorizing credit card numbers:

 Using Advanced Mnemonics For Memorizing Numbers And Symbols